 We asked how much MPAs can be expected to warm under the business-as-usual trajectory RCP 8.5 and the more optimistic RCP 4.5, for which emissions peak around 2040 and CO2 concentration stabilizes at ~525 ppm in 2100 (and at ~650 ppm for CO2 eq8).
 We used projections based on CMIP5 model simulations to predict the 21st century rate of change of the mean and maximum SST of the geographic centers of 8,456 MPAs around the world (Fig 1A).
 We compared predicted warming rates of MPAs in different geographic latitudes and ecoregions and to unprotected areas of the oceans.
 We also assessed warming rate in 309 “no-take reserves” in which fishing is banned.

 Under RCP 8.5 mean SSTs are predicted to increase within nearly all MPAs: the average increase is 3.0 °C/decade, with a maximum increase of XX°C (Figs. 1 and 2C).
-This predicted future warming would be in addition to recent anthropogenic warming of 0.1 °C per decade15, on average since 1960.
-Warming rates are projected to be slightly greater for temperate MPAs than for tropical and polar reserves (Fig 2, Table 1).
+This predicted future warming would be in addition to recent anthropogenic warming of 0.1 °C per decade15, on average, since 1960.
+Warming rates are projected to be slightly greater for temperate MPAs than for tropical and polar reserves (Fig. 2, Table 1).
 Remarkably, under RCP 8.5 70% of the world’s MPAs are predicted to warm by ≥2°C and 12.6% by ≥5°C. Under RCP 4.5 the warming rate in mean SST is somewhat lower (Table 1, Fig. S1).

 Most past analyses of warming impacts are based on changes in mean temperature that assess chronic effects, rather than acute disturbances caused by more extreme, shorter-term warming.
-For example, the regionally averaged mean SST increase for coral reefs under RCP 8.5 ranges from 2.3-3.0°C, leading to the assumption that adaptation of 1-2°C could prolong mass coral loss by nearly a century and ensure the survival of many reefs9.
+For example, the regionally averaged mean SST increase for coral reefs under RCP 8.5 ranges from 2.3–3.0°C, leading to the assumption that adaptation of 1–2°C could prolong mass coral loss by nearly a century and ensure the survival of many reefs9.
 However, short-term exposure to extreme heating events are what trigger disease outbreaks10, bleaching events11, and other proximate drivers of mass coral mortality.
-The average maximum SST of coral reef MPAs at the end of this century under A2 is projected to be ~36°C (Fig. 1C), an increase of the maximum of nearly 6°C. This leads to a substantially less optimistic view of how long into the 21st century coral reef ecosystems could survive even assuming a significant amount of adaptation and/or acclimatization12.
+The average maximum SST of coral reef MPAs at the end of this century under A2 is projected to be ~36°C (Fig. 1C), an increase of the maximum of nearly 6°C. This leads to a substantially less-optimistic view of how long into the 21st century coral reef ecosystems could survive, even assuming a significant amount of adaptation and/or acclimatization12.

 One potential management response to anthropogenic warming is to position reserves within regions expected to warm less or not at all, i.e., “climate change refugia”13,14.
 However, the predicted increase in maximum SST within MPAs is almost 3°C greater than for the ocean in general (Table 1, Fig. 3).
 This bias is largely due to the clustering of reserves in shallow, coastal, mid-latitude seas (Figs. 1, SX), which are warming more rapidly than offshore surface waters and coastal seas at some tropical and polar latitudes.
 Likewise, at a smaller scale we found that there was substantial among-ecoregion variability in projected warming (Fig. 3A, Table S1) and that warming was unrelated to the number of MPAs within ecoregions (Fig. SX).